 Liquidity risk is monitored and controlled primarily by a gap analysis of maturities of relevant assets and liabilities reflected in the maximum cumulative outflow report, as well as an analysis of available liquid assets.
-Furthermore, monthly internal liquidity ratio equivalent to the ratio of volatile deposits has been set to determine sufficiency of liquid assets over deposit liabilities.
+Instead of relying solely on contractual maturities profile, the Parent Company uses Behavioral MCO to capture a going concern view.
+Furthermore, monthly internal liquidity ratio and monitoring of large fund providers have been set to determine sufficiency of liquid assets over deposit liabilities.

-Liquidity is managed by the Bank on a daily basis, while scenario stress tests are conducted monthly.
+Liquidity is managed by the Bank on a daily basis, while scenario stress tests and sensitivity analysis are conducted periodically.
+The Bank started monitoring and reporting to the BSP the Liquidity Coverage Ratio and the Net Stable Funding Ratio in 2018.

 The tables below show the maturity profile of the Bank's financial assets and financial liabilities, based on contractual undiscounted cash flows: